nthnn/goblin3d/misc/main_page.md

     Goblin3D demo with ESP32 on TFT and OLED.
 </p>

+> [!NOTE]
+> This library is also compatible with desktop environments.

 ## Features

 - **3D Wireframe Rendering**: Render basic 3D shapes as wireframes on displays.